vuejs/pinia/packages/docs/ssr/nuxt.md

   title="Learn about SSR best practices"
 />

 Using Pinia with [Nuxt](https://nuxt.com/) is easier since Nuxt takes care of a lot of things when it comes to _server side rendering_.
 For instance, **you don't need to care about serialization nor XSS attacks**.
-Pinia supports Nuxt Bridge and Nuxt 3.
+Pinia supports Nuxt Bridge, Nuxt 3 and Nuxt 4.
 For bare Nuxt 2 support, [see below](#nuxt-2-without-bridge).

 <RuleKitLink />